-- A. The infant has experienced a brief resolved unexplained event (BRUE) when the observer reports an episode of at least ≥ one of the following: - 1.
+- A. The infant has experienced a BRUE, a brief resolved unexplained event occurring in an infant 12 months of age or younger when the observer reports a sudden, brief, and resolved episode of ≥ one of the following: - 1.
 Cyanosis or pallor; - 2.
 Absent, decreased, or irregular breathing; - 3.
 Marked change in tone (hyper or hypotonia); - 4.
-Altered level of responsiveness; or - B. The infant is preterm with persistent symptoms related to apnea of prematurity, defined as the sudden cessation of breathing that lasts for at least 20 seconds, or is accompanied by bradycardia or a drop in oxygen saturation in an infant younger than 37 weeks; or - C. The infant has chronic lung disease, also known as bronchopulmonary dysplasia, and is dependent on a tracheostomy, continuous positive airway pressure (CPAP), or mechanical ventilation; or - D. The infant has an anatomical anomaly of the respiratory tract (e.g., a tracheoesophageal fistula, an intrinsic tracheal obstruction, congenital tracheal stenosis, tracheomalacia, bronchomalacia); or - E. The infant has a neurologic or metabolic disorder affecting respiratory control (e.g., congenital myasthenia gravis, infantile spinal muscular atrophy); or
+Altered level of responsiveness; or - B. The infant is preterm with persistent symptoms related to apnea of prematurity, defined as the sudden cessation of breathing that lasts for at least 20 seconds, or is accompanied by bradycardia or a drop in oxygen saturation in an infant younger than 37 weeks; or - C. The infant has chronic lung disease, also known as bronchopulmonary dysplasia, and is dependent on a tracheostomy, continuous positive airway pressure (CPAP), or mechanical ventilation; or - D. The infant has an anatomical anomaly of the respiratory tract (e.g., a tracheoesophageal fistula, an intrinsic tracheal obstruction, congenital tracheal stenosis, tracheomalacia, bronchomalacia); or - E. The infant has a neurologic or metabolic disorder affecting respiratory control (e.g., congenital